michijs/michijs/README.md

 - https://ungap.github.io

 ### Built-in elements in Safari
 We provide partial support for Safari's built-in elements by emulating their behavior with a custom element, michi-generic-element.
 This is necessary to manage the element's lifecycle and support adoptedStyleSheets.
-However, the children of the built-in element may vary depending on the browser.

 ## Browser Support